luka6000/TagTuner/README.md

 ![IMG_3879](https://github.com/user-attachments/assets/89939c33-9ba4-458e-9037-983e964e1784)

-Route and solder the VBUS and GND wires along the bottom side to ensure the front LED remains unobstructed.
+Route and solder the VCC (red) and GND (white) wires along the bottom side of XIAO to ensure the front LED remains unobstructed.

 XIAO will fit perfectly into the bottom part braces
 <img width="800" alt="image" src="https://github.com/user-attachments/assets/729de545-c39a-4701-8ef3-378c20e3397d" />

 Built-in LED is used as confirmation light.
-Print the led peg with clear filament and it will give great results
+Print the led peg with clear filament and it will give great results \
+(TODO: XIAO front plate LED)
 ![IMG_2940](https://github.com/user-attachments/assets/e50b129d-66d2-4ead-8c5c-6e190eb7a39f)

 I preffer soldering the grove angle connector to the PN532 NFC board
 ![CA3A603C-CE5B-4982-AF24-9E40D3E554C2_1_201_a](https://github.com/user-attachments/assets/977e082d-af23-4d34-a981-68bd14b8df44)
 Remember to set the DIP switches to 10 to enable I2C.
-Correct position for I2c is marked by yellow lines.
+Correct switches position for I2c is marked by yellow lines.

 Everything will fit into the enclosure.
 ![IMG_3884](https://github.com/user-attachments/assets/486370be-21fa-4e10-a11b-db0cf5e78d17)